Efficient Parallel Reinforcement Learning Framework using the Reactor Model

 \subsection{Lingua Franca}

-Lingua Franca (LF)~\cite{menard2023high, schulz2023polyglot} is a polyglot coordination language designed to facilitate the development of concurrent systems by focusing on deterministic interactions with their environment.
+Lingua Franca (LF)~\cite{menard2023high, schulz2023polyglot} is a polyglot coordination language designed to facilitate the development of concurrent systems by focusing on deterministic interactions with the environments.
 It operates on the reactor model, where reactors are the fundamental units of composition, each encapsulating reactions to external stimuli.
 LF's main feature is its deterministic nature, meaning that given a set of inputs, a LF program will always produce the same outputs, greatly enhancing testability and efficiency.
 This determinism is achieved by using a superdense model of time (where events are ordered by time and microstep), ensuring causality and the absence of non-deterministic feedback loops in the reaction network.

 The architecture of LF includes a compiler (lfc).
 The compiler process involves parsing and validating the LF code, checking for syntax errors, instantiation cycles, and cyclic dependencies among reactions.
 Valid code can then be transpiled into target code in languages like C, C++, TypeScript, and Python, which is then combined with a runtime system to manage the execution of reactors.
-In this paper, we focus on the Python target as most RL applications are written in Python.
 LF also allows for graphical program representation, enhancing program structure understanding and error identification.